-- If you have a slow/expensive net connection, prefer physical media, or want to help the FlightGear project, FlightGear is available on DVD.
+- If you have a slow/expensive net connection, prefer physical media, or want to help the FlightGear project, FlightGear is available for purchase.

 - For a complete FGFS manual, please refer to the official FlightGear Manual or download the PDF Version.